starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

     let tuple_b = (1, 2)
     assert tuple_a = tuple_b

+Tuple elements are accessed with the tuple expression followed by brackets containing a zero-based index to the element.
 Tuples are the same if their elements are the same.
 The compiler ensures that the element at each index is the same.
 In other words:

 .. tested-code:: cairo tuples2